KQuiggins/ZTM_JavaScript/algorithms/sorting_questions/questions.md

 ## 8 - You want to teach sorting for the first time

 Bubble sort - Bubble sort is a good choice for teaching sorting.
 It's easy to understand, and it's easy to implement.
 It's also a stable sort, so it doesn't change the order of items with the same value.

+In conclusion, choosing the best sorting algorithm depends on the type of data and the requirements of the application.
+Interviewers may ask questions related to sorting to test the candidate's knowledge and problem-solving skills.